Houston's Line of

 Lot 53, Space 5

-at 7811 Oak Vista near Poplar Street on Easter morning.
-Engine 26 entered
+Oak Vista and Poplar Street on Easter morning.

-Wind driven fire conditions produced a rapid fire growth that
+Wind driven fire conditions produced a rapid-growth that forced Harlow and

-forced Harlow and Hobbs to withdraw, they collapsed while attempting to
+Hobbs to withdraw and they collapsed while attempting to exit.
+They both

-exit.
-They both were quickly found, however efforts to resuscitate failed.
+were quickly found; however, efforts to resuscitate failed.

-Hobbs served two tours of duty in Iraq with the United States Army.
-He was
+Damion served two tours of duty in Iraq with the United States Army and

-at the Val Jahnke Training Facility as a member of Class 31 2004 when he was
+Texas National Guard.
+He was at the Val Jahnke Training Facility as a

-deployed the second time.
-Upon his return he became a member of Class 2008C
+Upon his return, he became a member of Class 2008C

 and graduated March 3, 2009.